@joshs As you have been open about feature requests, here is another that I would like to see.

-But, there is no global way that I am aware of to use Freeter to actually stay focused on each project in a systematic way.
+But, there is no global way that I am aware of, to use Freeter to actually stay focused on each project in a systematic way.
 At least, not from a particular Freeter project.
-I am you would consider implementing some way of making internal links within Freeter?
+I am hoping that you would consider implementing some way of making internal links within Freeter.
 With internal linking I could use the main console project, track notes of my progress with the various projects and, best of all, click on an embedded internal link to bring me to that project to work on it?

 Yes, there are already tabs that you can remember to explore.
 But I find that making things easier when you are viewing one area by providing a quick visual label and link to another important part of your work area, is quite a useful thing.

 I will put in another post that, switching back to light from dark view in Freeter now allows me to actually see my tabs.
 I liked the dark view better but seeing the tabs text is hard to do in dark theme mode.
 That is at least part of the reason I am asking to put an internal link to tabed areas.
 Specific ones of course - not all of them.
 There is already tabs to look at (as long as you are not in dark mode).

 I can't complain as the pull down project menu and the overall design of Freeter and what it gives me already is well worth it.
 I offer these ideas as feedback for improvement but I in no way wish to complain about what Freeter already allows.